aaaahn/dialsim/cypress/README-testing.md

-# Dialsim End-to-End Testing with Cypress
+# Dialsim Testing with Cypress

 ## Introduction
-Dialsim is an open-source solution designed for a diverse user base.
+Dialsim is an open-source project designed for a diverse user base.
 To uphold the application's accuracy, reliability, and consistency, we've incorporated an automated end-to-end test suite powered by [Cypress](https://www.cypress.io/).

-## The Importance of End-to-End Testing in Open Source Projects
+## The Importance of Testing in Open Source Projects

 * Quality Assurance: With contributors worldwide, end-to-end testing ensures every contribution upholds the project's quality and avoids regressions.